michal-piatek/michal-piatek.github.io/_posts/2018-11-02-o-reilly-software-architecture-conference-london-2018.md

 ## Why software architects fail (and what to do about it)

-Stefan Tilkov described 10 diseases of software architecture
+Stefan Tilkov described 10 diseases of a software architect.

 1. **Over-generalization drive**